-- 7.1.2.
-CW contacts count two points each. - 7.1.3.
+7.1.2.
+CW contacts count two points each.

+7.1.3.
 Digital contacts count two points each.

 7.2.
 Power multipliers: The power multiplier that applies is determined by the highest power output of any of the transmitters used during the Field Day operation.
+Power output for classes A, B and C cannot exceed 500 watts Peak Envelope Power (PEP) transmitter output.
+Power output for classes D, E and F cannot exceed 100 watts Peak Envelope Power (PEP) transmitter output.

 7.2.1.
-If all contacts are made using a power of 5 Watts or less and if a power source other than commercial mains or motor-driven generator is used (batteries, solar cells, water-driven generator), the power multiplier is 5 (five).
+If all contacts are made using a power of 5 watts or less and if a power source other than commercial mains or motor-driven generator is used (batteries, solar cells, water-driven generator), the power multiplier is five (5).

 7.2.2.
-If all contacts are made using a power of 5 Watts or less, but the power source is from a commercial main or from a motor-driven generator, the power multiplier is 2.
-If batteries are charged during the Field Day period using commercial mains or a motor-driven generator the power multiplier is 2 (two).
+If all contacts are made using a power of 5 watts or less, but the power source is from a commercial main or from a motor-driven generator, the power multiplier is 2.
+If batteries are charged during the Field Day period using commercial mains or a motor-driven generator the power multiplier is two (2).

 7.2.3.
-If any or all contacts are made using an output power up to 100 Watts or less, the power multiplier is 2 (two).
+If any or all contacts are made using an output power up to 100 watts or less, the power multiplier is two (2).

 7.2.4.
-If any or all contacts are made using an output power greater than 150 Watts, the power multiplier is 1 (one).
-NEW for 2022: Power output cannot exceed 100 watts Peak Envelope Power (PEP) transmitter output.
+If any or all contacts are made using an output power greater than 100 watts, the power multiplier is one (1).

 7.2.5.
 The power multiplier for an entry is determined by the maximum output power used by any transmitter used to complete any contact during the event.
-(Example: a group has one QRP station running 3 Watts and a second station running 100 Watts, the power multiplier of 2 applies to all contacts made by the entire operation).
+(Example: a group has one QRP station running 3 watts and a second station running 500 watts, the power multiplier of one (1) applies to all contacts made by the entire operation).